-The Rowan University Libraries' Digital Scholarship Summer Internship is a for-credit, competitive program that offers students real-world work experience related to their field.
+The Rowan University Libraries' Digital Scholarship Center Internship is a for-credit, competitive program that offers students real-world work experience related to their field.
 The internship takes the form of experiential learning – learning through experiencing.
 Internships are designed around a specific real-world project or need and can include working within the Rowan University Libraries' Digital Scholarship Center (DSC) or our collaborative partners.
-Interns will be assigned a variety of tasks related to learning outcomes and will receive training and guidance.
+Interns will be assigned various learning outcome tasks and receive training and guidance.
 Internships are co-supervised by a faculty member in your major and the coordinator of the Digital Scholarship Center.

 The learning outcomes may include the following research and skills-based experiences:

-Interns are expected to work a consistent schedule comprising 12 hours a week for ten weeks (Total 120 hours).
+Interns are expected to work a consistent schedule comprising 10 to 12 hours a week (A total of 120 hours).
 Interns are expected to perform high-quality, consistent work and may be required to complete coursework.
-In addition, one week prior to the end of the internship, the student will be required to submit a written reflection on what they learned and their personal experience.
+In addition, one week before the end of the internship, the student will be required to submit a written reflection on what they learned and their personal experience.

-For summer 2021, we expect internship opportunities to include digital media and development, handling and cataloging historical artifacts, historical research, museum studies-related activities, and recording and editing oral histories.
+For 2023, we expect internship opportunities to include digital media and development, handling and cataloging historical artifacts, historical research, museum studies-related activities, and recording and editing oral histories.

 Internships are offered through a competitive selection process.
-The DSC will post the internship and the application process in the mid-spring semester.
 Students will be required to complete the application and include a résumé.
-The DSC and faculty advisor will review the applicants, and individuals chosen for an internship will be notified by the last week of April.
-Internships will generally begin the third week of May.
+The DSC and faculty advisor will review the applicants, and individuals chosen for an internship will be notified.
+Internships will generally begin the third week of a semester.
+Submit completed applications to your faculty advisor and to the Digital Scholarship Center at dsc at rowan dot edu.

 For more information contact dsc at rowan dot edu.